kingaa/serrapilheira/acknowledge.md

 ---------------------

-- Versions of this course have been presented at the [Summer Institute in Statistics and Modeling in Infectious Diseases](https://www.biostat.washington.edu/suminst/sismid/) by Edward Ionides and Aaron King each year from 2015 to 2023.
+- These materials are based on a short-course offered under the auspices the [Summer Institute in Statistics and Modeling in Infectious Diseases](https://www.biostat.washington.edu/suminst/sismid/) by Edward Ionides and Aaron King each year from 2015 to 2023.

 - Carles Bret&oacute; assisted in 2018.